MonstrousSoftware/Tut3D/2023-11-19-Tutorial-3D-step19.md

     }
 ```

-The algorithm is implemented in method `makePath()`.
+The string pulling algorithm is implemented in method `makePath()`.
 First it build an array of portals based on the array of navigation nodes we built earlier with `findPath()`.
+A slope change is detected by taking the dot product of the normals of both nodes.
+If both normals
+are pointing the same way the dot product is 1.
+If the dot product is less than one, the two nodes have
+a different slope.

-Then it uses a funnel shape (an apex, a left foot and a right foot) to step through the portals.
+Then it uses a funnel shape (an apex, a left foot and a right foot) to step through the portals one by one.
 First moving the right foot to the right side of a portal, then the left foot to the left side of a portal.
 Then advancing to the next portal.
 If we cannot move a foot because the portal side is hidden around a corner, we skip it.
 This can be detected because the line from the apex to the portal side falls outside the funnel.
 If moving a foot to the next portal side means the feet would cross each other, we move the funnel to the previous foot position and we restart.
 In this case we add a waypoint to the new apex position.

 To check if two vectors are crossing each other we use the `area()` method where we basically determine the sign of the (2d) cross product.
 For example, if the funnel has a negative area it means the two legs are crossed.

+We adapt the algorithm a little to force a waypoint whenever a portal indicates a slope change.

 ```java
     private void makePath( Vector3 startPoint, Vector3 targetPoint, Array<NavNode> nodePath, Array<Vector3> pointPath ) {